-Reflecting IMLS's agency-level goals, Museums for America has three program goals and three objectives associated with each goal.
-Each applicant should align their proposed project with one of these three goals and one or more of the associated objectives.
-Program goal and objective choices should be identified clearly in the Narrative (see Section D2c).
-The choice of program goal also informs the choice of project category (i.e., Lifelong Learning, Community Engagement, and Collections Stewardship and Access), which is requested in the IMLS Museum Program Information Form.
+Reflecting IMLS's agency-level goals, Inspire!
+Grants for Small Museums has a single program goal and four objectives associated with it.
+Each applicant should align their proposed project with one or more of the associated objectives.
+The choice of objective(s) should be identified clearly in the Narrative (see Section D2c of this Notice of Funding Opportunity).
+The choice of objective also informs the choice of project category (i.e., Lifelong Learning, Institutional Capacity, and Collections Stewardship and Access).
+This information is requested in the IMLS Museum Program Information Form.